Kaustubh-Kaka/projecteuler/README.md

 Files created but probems not solved : 8, 11, 29, 80

-To optimize : 77(can be done in O(n), similar technique in 78)
+To optimize :
+77(can be done in O(n), similar technique in 78)
+719(remove recursion 1.5billion function calls :skull)

-Number of solutions available currently : 38
+Number of solutions available currently : 39

 todo:
 8